 I never have spare change with me.
 Let’s face it.
 We are a cashless society.
 A road trip is an exception.
 Even though most tolls are cashless, you never know.
-Cash can come in handy for tolls, national park entrance fees, parking meters, the occasional win a stuffed animal game.
+Cash can come in handy for tolls, national park entrance fees, parking meters, and an occasional win-a stuffed animal game.

 Wrappers, drink containers, gum wrappers, etc. Trash builds up fast during a road trip.
-I usually use a grocery bag from the gas station, but if you want to go fancy, check out this contraption.
+I usually use a grocery bag from the gas station, but check out this contraption if you want to go fancy.

 10. Multi-Port Car Charger

 We all have electronics, a cellphone, Ipad, a smartwatch, etc. Times that by two or more people and let the arguments begin.
 Get a multi-port car charger.
 One that has a cord will stop backseat passengers from bothering you every 5 minutes.